snoyberg/posa-chapter/warp.md

 ![A list of status. `A` and `I` indicates `Active` and `Inactive`, respectively](timeout.png)

 A standard way to keep consistency in Haskell is `MVar`.
-But `MVar` is slow
+But `MVar` is slow,
-because each `MVar` is protected with a home-brewed spin lock.
+since each `MVar` is protected with a home-brewed spin lock.
-So, we used another `IORef` to refer the list and `atomicModifyIORef` to manipulate it.
+Instead, we used another `IORef` to refer the list and `atomicModifyIORef` to manipulate it.
 `atomicModifyIORef` is a function to atomically update `IORef`'s values.
 It is fast since it is implemented via CAS (Compare-and-Swap),